XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/nftoken-tester-tutorial.md

 ```

-Open `NFTokenTester.htm` in a web browser, and display the JavaScript console.
+Open `nftoken-tester.html` in a web browser, and display the JavaScript console.
 For example, in Google Chrome choose **View> Developer> JavaScript Console**.

-You can find the full code for the `NFTokenTester.htm` <a href="https://raw.githubusercontent.com/XRPLF/xrpl-dev-portal/master/content/tutorials/use-nfts/NFTokenTester.htm">here</a>.
+You can find [the NFToken Tester source code in this website's repository]({{github_forkurl}}/tree/{{github_branch}}/content/_code-samples/nftoken-tester/js/nftoken-tester.html).
 The walkthrough below describes key sections in the code.
 The functions share much of the same code, with the only changes in the body of the transaction arguments themselves.

 ## The `NFTokenMint` Transaction